Whether you are just starting to hike or are an experienced trekker, Utah hiking offers a host of awesome spots that are a must-see.

 Angels Landing Summit

-This 4.4 mile long trail culminates at the top of Angels Landing.
+This 4.4-mile long trail culminates at the top of Angels Landing.
 Because of its popularity, you will undoubtedly meet many other hikers along the way.
-Good condition and no fear of heights is recommended.
+Good condition and no fear of heights are recommended.

 Albion Meadows Trail

 For sheer beauty, the Albion Meadows Trail tops many others.
 It passes through glorious meadows filled with wildflowers in the spring and summer.